Over 1381 apprenticeship commencements since 2007

 An integral component of each course* is training in a Certificate II pre-vocational course.

-*Information Technology students undertake a Certificate III pre-vocational course.
+*Information Technology students undertake Certificate III pre-vocational course.

-Year 11 is campus-based and students use the time to generate basic skills in their trade as well as undertaking up to seven weeks Work Experience.
-Work Experience is considered a very important component in students gaining an apprenticeship for the following reasons:
+Year 11 is considered to be a preparatory year for entry into an apprenticeship.
+It is campus-based and students use the time to generate basic skills in their trade as well as undertaking up to six weeks work experience.
+Work experience is considered a very important component in students gaining an apprenticeship for the following reasons:

 • provides exposure to the real world of work;